PersiaML/tutorials/src/customization/index.md

 <!--
 We provide the different launcher to satisfy your requirements.
 The below launchers can run the PERSIA task in different handy level. -->

 - K8S launcher: Kubernetes launcher is easy to deploy large scale training.
 - docker-compose launcher: Docker compose is the other way like `k8s` but is more lightweight.
 - honcho launcher: A Procfile manager that need to build PERSIA in manually(Currently persia can build in linux, macOS, windows10.).
-It is hard for inexperienced person to install the requirement.
-But is friendly to developer to develop and debug.
+It is hard for inexperienced ones to install the requirement.
+But is friendly for developers to develop and debug.

 All of these launchers use environment variables(`PERSIA_GLOBAL_CONFIG`, `PERSIA_EMBEDDING_CONFIG`, `PERSIA_NN_WORKER_ENTRY`, `PERSIA_DATALOADER_ENTRY`) to assign the path of the PERSIA configuration files.

 ### K8S Launcher

 The PERSIA Operator is a Kubernetes [custom resource definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
-You can define your distributed persia task by an operator file.
+You can define your distributed PERSIA training task by an operator file.

 Here is an example for an operator file